O-io/ghost-storage-adapter-gcloud/CONTRIBUTING.md

 Thank you for contributing! :star2:

-By contributing to Ghost storage adapter S3, you agree to abide by the [code of conduct](./CODE_OF_CONDUCT.md).
+By contributing to Ghost storage adapter gcloud, you agree to abide by the [code of conduct](./CODE_OF_CONDUCT.md).

 ## Issues